Global Convergence of Adjoint-Optimized Neural PDEs: Discussion of the Main Results

 \subsection{Main Convergence Result for the NN-PDE}

-We are now ready to discuss our second main theoretical result, \Cref{thm:main}, which is about the convergence of the NN-PDE solution~$\up{\tau}$ to the target data~$h$, i.e., a global minimizer of the objective functional~$\J{}$ defined in \eqref{eq:parabolicJtau}, as the training time $\tau\rightarrow\infty$.
+We are now ready to discuss our second main theoretical result, \Cref{thm:main}, which is about the convergence of the NN-PDE solution~$\up{\tau}$ to the target data~$h$, i.e., a global minimizer of the loss~$\J{}$ defined in \eqref{eq:parabolicJtau}, as the training time $\tau\rightarrow\infty$.

 A few comments about \Cref{thm:main} are in order.
-Sufficient conditions for the well-posedness (i.e., uniqueness and existence) of a solution $(\up{},\uhatp{})$ to the PDE system \eqref{eq:parabolicPDE*}--\eqref{eq:parabolicadjoint*} coupled with the integro-differential equation~\eqref{eq:parabolicgtau} are provided by \Cref{lem:parabolic_wellposedness} and \Cref{rem:parabolic_wellposedness}.
+Sufficient conditions for the well-posedness (i.e., uniqueness and existence) of a solution $(\up{},\uhatp{})$ to the PDE system \eqref{eq:parabolicPDE*}--\eqref{eq:parabolicadjoint*} coupled with the integro-differential equation~\eqref{eq:parabolicgtau} are provided by \Cref{lem:parabolic_wellposedness_infinitewidth} and \Cref{rem:parabolic_wellposedness}.
 While they, and in particular the additional \Cref{def:WP_assumptions}, are sufficient, they may not be necessary and the well-posedness of the system could be guaranteed under another set of assumptions, see \Cref{rem:assumptionsWP}.

 \Cref{thm:main} proves the global convergence of the adjoint gradient descent optimization method~\eqref{eq:GD} in the infinite-width NN hidden layer limit as the training time $\tau\rightarrow\infty$.
-While it is, to the best of our knowledge, a first-of-its-kind convergence result in the setting of quasi-linear (and therefore strictly nonlinear) parabolic PDEs, we substantially strengthen beyond that the notion of convergence compared to prior results~\cite{sirignano2023pde}, which considered the setting of linear PDEs, see \Cref{rem:comparisonconvergencesirignano2023pde} for more technical details.
+While it is, to the best of our knowledge, a first-of-its-kind convergence result in the setting of semi-linear (and therefore strictly nonlinear) parabolic PDEs, we substantially strengthen beyond that the notion of convergence compared to prior results~\cite{sirignano2023pde}, which considered the setting of linear PDEs, see \Cref{rem:comparisonconvergencesirignano2023pde} for more technical details.

 Let us now provide a proof sketch of the statement, which gives an outline of the subsequent \Cref{sec:infinitewidthNN,sec:decayJ,sec:PDEconsiderations,sec:FunctionalCQtau,sec:cyclestoppingtimes,sec:convergences} comprising the central steps involved in the proof of \Cref{thm:main}.